terminal42/contao-standard/README.md

 Welcome to terminal42's Contao edition, a fully-functional Contao 4 application that you can use as the skeleton for your new applications.
+The project is based on [Contao Managed Edition](https://github.com/contao/managed-edition).

 What's inside?